I was daunted by the complexities of projects when I started my data science career. We were using Virutalenv in all our Python projects.

 Poetry ensures consistent versioning among team members.

-If you are working as a team, you'd already have experienced problems because of inconsistencies.
+If you work as a team, you’d already have experienced problems because of inconsistencies.

 People use different versions of dependencies.
 Thus the code either breaks or doesn’t give you the expected results.

 Of course!
 The pip freeze command does capture the versions of packages.
 But they don’t grab the Python interpreter version.
 Also, if you add a package manually to the requirements file and don’t specify the version, It’ll create inconsistencies.